Robotkiller001/Robotkiller001/README.md

 I'm working on a mod called "Megapack Improved" for Megaglest that improve the gameplay i hope.
 Every 2/3 weeks it will be rebalanced based on the game experience and your feedback.

-And more recently i starded a second mod called "Insects World" wich is a mod with only factions using insects.
+And more recently i starded a second mod called "Insects World" which is a mod with only factions using insects.

 <!--